MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 ---
 title: Make your project compatible with Azure Developer CLI (azd) Preview
-description: How to convert an application to an Azure developer enabled template.
+description: How to convert an app to an Azure developer enabled template.
 author: puicchan
 ms.author: puichan
 ms.date: 04/12/2021